olimorris/onedarkpro.nvim/README.md

 onedarkpro.load()
 ```

+> **Note:** If you wish to use the default config there is no need to copy the above into the setup function.

 ### Configuring themes

 Currently there are three themes available:
 * onedark
 * onelight
 * onedark_vivid
+* dark

 The theme can be set as follows: